vipulyadav25/Superstore_Data_Analysis_Project/README.md

 ## 🔍 Objective

-To analyze sales, profit, and shipping performance across various regions, categories, and customer segments, and to present findings through interactive dashboards for business decision-making.
+To analyze sales and profit across various regions, categories, and customer segments, and to present findings through interactive dashboards for business decision-making.

 ---